dlt-hub/dlt/docs/website/docs/general-usage/resource.md

 ### Declare parallel and async resources
-You can extract multiple resources in parallel or with async IO.
+You can extract multiple resources in parallel threads or with async IO.
 To enable this for a sync resource you can set the `parallelized` flag to `True` in the resource decorator: